From food to fireworks: Protecting your pets from holiday hazards

 (WFXR) — The Fourth of July is a day filled with tasty food, festive fireworks, and other fun activities, but despite all the exciting distractions, pet parents need to take precautions to protect their furry friends from certain holiday hazards.

-VCA Animal Hospitals and the American Veterinary Medical Association have tips to help you avoid potential pet pitfalls so you and your furry friends can have a happy, healthy Fourth of July.
+Nexstar’s WFXR compiled a list of safety tips from VCA Animal Hospitals and the American Veterinary Medical Association that will help you avoid potential pet pitfalls so you and your furry friends can have a happy, healthy Fourth of July.

 Food misfortunes